Staycation ideas for amazing local adventures that offer many of the same benefits as a regular vacation when planned right.

 One of the things that you’re more likely to do while on vacation is to try a new physical activity.
 You probably have more of a Why not? attitude than you do at home.

 So I’m asking you to adopt that same attitude of adventure.
 I know what you’re thinking, Hello, how is working out going to make me feel like I’m on vacation?

 As an alternative, you can choose your favourite activity, but try it in a new place if that works better for you.
 For example, if you’re an avid hiker, you could try hiking in a different region that’s still close to home.

 Last year, I felt that I needed more happiness in my life so I signed up for The Color Run.
 It calls itself the happiest 5km on the planet!
 Seriously, who could resist that?

-It’s a 5km run where at various stations people through coloured chalk on you.
+It’s a 5km run were at various stations people through colored chalk on you.
 I had seen the videos and it looked like everyone was having a fantastic time, so I thought Why not?